Check Your UK Change

 Z - Zebra Crossing

 Similar to the Beatrix Potter and Olympic Series, these are undeniably going to be much sought after by collectors and this is proving to be the case, however with an initial 100,000 mintage of each design, a month after release, it appears most are yet to find any in circulation and this is pushing prices of the BU versions higher, with prices anything from £2.50 to £8.00, for the more desirable coins, however the Royal Mint have advised more will be produced, to meet demands.
+A further 2.6 million were announced to be issued in October 2018.

 2013/2014 Floral One Pound Designs